What is an Ironworker Apprentice?

 Apprentices earn while they learn, attending school seven weeks a year for technical and basic hands on training in the trade.
 While not attending school they are available for work in the field, learning from skilled Journeymen on the job.
 Apprentices begin earning 60% of Journeyman wages and earn a 5% increase each six months throughout a four year apprenticeship.
 The cost of the training includes books, which averages $550.

-Ironworkers Local 550 Apprenticeship will be accepting applications for a 4-year apprenticeship.
+Ironworkers Local 550 Apprenticeship is now accepting applications for a 4-year apprenticeship.

 All Apprentices are expected to: